Chapter 1: Basic Python#

 'The compound {0} is a molecular compound \

-'The compound urea is a molecular compound and urea has a molecular mass of 60.06 g/mol.'
+'The compound urea is a molecular compound and urea has a molar mass of 60.06 g/mol.'

 F-Strings#